abznak/shortnar/README.md

 ## Files

-* README - this file
+* README.md - this file
-* INSTALL - installation instructions
+* INSTALL.md - installation instructions
 * LICENSE - MIT License
 * NOTES - some notes I made while writing the project
 * www/ - directory containing the code of the project